defano/wyldcard/README.md

 #### Special considerations

-Menus in HyperTalk Java differ from Apple's HyperCard in a few nuanced ways:
+Menus in WyldCard differ from Apple's HyperCard in a few nuanced ways:

 * In Apple's HyperCard, if you created a menu item with the same name as a HyperCard menu item, the new item would inherit the behavior of HyperCard's original menu item.
-This is not true in HyperTalk Java.
+This is not true in WyldCard.
-* HyperTalk Java cannot access or control the behavior of the menus produced by the operating system (such as the "Apple" or "HyperCard" menu on macOS systems).
+* WyldCard cannot access or control the behavior of the menus produced by the operating system (such as the "Apple" or "HyperCard" menu on macOS systems).
 These menus cannot be deleted or modified, and selecting an item from one of these menus does not produce a `doMenu` message (thus, the stack cannot take action when the user selects an item from them).
 * When getting the contents of a menu from the menu bar, the result will be a list of lines (each line being the name of a menu item or `-` to denote a separator).
 This is true even if the menu items were `put` into the menu as a single-line list of values.

 ## Properties

 [Buttons](#buttons) | [Fields](#fields) | [Menu Items](#menu-items) | [Cards & Backgrounds](#cards-and-backgrounds) | [HyperCard](#hypercard-properties)

 A property is a HyperTalk-addressable attribute that determines how an object looks, feels, and reacts to user interaction.
-Properties in HyperTalk Java are _first class_ containers that can be read or written in whole or by chunk using the `set`, `get`, or `put` commands.
+Properties in WyldCard are _first class_ containers that can be read or written in whole or by chunk using the `set`, `get`, or `put` commands.

 For example,